• April 15, 2021

 Contact the appropriate government agencies, including the Social Security Administration and Department of Veterans Affairs, if your loved one served.
 You may be eligible for survivors benefits from both.

-Only six months of retroactive Social Security benefits can be paid, so you must file for survivors benefits within six months of your loved one’s passing.
+You must file for survivors benefits within two years of your loved one’s passing.
 If you don’t, you may lose benefits to which you are entitled.

 Don’t ignore letters or phone calls from creditors.
 Let them know where you are in the process of settling your loved one’s affairs and discuss options.